 Hot Topic: Dark Skies

 Idaho is blessed with spectacular night-sky views in our rural areas.
 Nowhere is the view better than in Central Idaho.
 ICL actively worked to get America’s first dark sky reserve designated in Central Idaho to make sure that generations to come will be able to see the same views and to preserve the benefits of dark skies to humans and wildlife.
 Learn more about the recently designated Central Idaho Dark Sky Reserve and the work behind it.

-New research shows that 80% of the planet’s land areas and 99% of the population of the United States and Europe—are under skies so blotted with artificial light that people can no longer see the Milky Way.
+New research shows that 80% of the planet’s land areas and 99% of the population of the United States and Europe are under skies blotted by artificial light — in fact, nearly 80% of North Americans can no longer even see the Milky Way.

 We’re familiar with the idea of land, water and air pollution but did you know that inappropriate or excessive use of manmade light is considered light pollution?

 In addition to obscuring the spectacular night views that inform our sense of place in the universe, the consequences light pollution imposes on us concern ICL.

 Light pollution can take the form of glare, skyglow, light trespass or clutter.
 All these sources of light pollution are manmade.